cnalab/cnalab.github.io/index.md

 <br>

 ## Introduction
-**Cloud native goodreads** is a curated list of publicly available resources on how companies around the world should practice **DevOps** - CI/CD
+**Cloud native goodreads** is a curated list of publicly available resources on how companies around the world can make use of **Cloud Native**

-There are many ways to practice DevOps.
+There are many ways to approach cloud native.
 Fortunately, many companies are willing to share how they do it.
 I believe there is much to learn from this documented use cases and published resources.
 The content you’ll find in this repository is a list of such resources.

 The reosources are indexed by companies, technologies, years and DevOps related topics